Best Frugal Living Tips for Families Living on One Income

 A budget is simply a plan that outlines the expenses you will have and what money you will use to pay for those things.

-When I became a stay at home mom and we were learning how to budget on one income, it was quite surprising to see how many expenses were actually unnecessary.
+When I became a stay at home mom and we were learning how to live frugally and budget on one income, it was quite surprising to see how many expenses were actually unnecessary.

 Not just the big costs such as childcare, but the little things added up quickly too!